Fun ace run course

 Cons: first couple of holes the street and sidewalk can come into play since it goes directly along the outside within about 15 feet from the street. hole 7 and hole 16 shoot across the horseshoe pits. not too much of a problem since i have yet to see anyone using them. hole layout is 9 baskets with 18 tees so if someone is playing the other hole location you will have to wait to throw. next tee locations are really close to previous basket so if you are approaching the basket you have to wait till they tee off. still dirt tee pads.

-Other Thoughts: personally i sort of like it.
+Other Thoughts: Winter tee markers are now in place.
+Orange on the front 9.
+Yellow on the back 9. personally i sort of like it.
 The tee pads are a wooden board in the ground near the basket with hole #, distance, par, and direction towards next basket. new hole layout is as follows.

 #1 175 ft